-- Administer STRENSIQ within 3 hours upon removal of the vial(s) from refrigeration. - Rotate the injection site to reduce the risk of lipohypertrophy and injection site atrophy. - Do NOT administer injections in areas that are reddened, inflamed, or swollen. - Inject STRENSIQ subcutaneously into the determined site and properly dispose of the syringe and needle [see Dosage and Administration (2.5)].
-Hypersensitivity Reactions Including Anaphylaxis - Life-threatening hypersensitivity reactions, including anaphylaxis may occur with STRENSIQ treatment. - Anaphylaxis has occurred during the early course of enzyme replacement therapy and after extended duration of therapy. - Symptoms of life-threatening hypersensitivity reactions, including anaphylaxis and to seek immediate medical care should symptoms occur [see Warnings and Precautions (5.1)].
+- Administer STRENSIQ within 3 hours upon removal of the vial(s) from refrigeration. - Rotate the injection site to reduce the risk of lipohypertrophy and injection site atrophy. - Do NOT administer injections in areas that are reddened, inflamed, or swollen.

+• Inject STRENSIQ subcutaneously into the determined site and properly dispose of the syringe and needle [see Dosage and Administration (2.4)].

+Hypersensitivity Reactions

+• Reactions related to administration and injection may occur during and after STRENSIQ treatment.
+Inform patients and/or caregivers of the signs and symptoms of hypersensitivity reactions and have them seek immediate medical care should signs and symptoms occur [see Warnings and Precautions (5.1)].